sjspielman/leisr_validation/README.md

 ### LEISR validation

-This repository accompanies the manuscript `Relative evolutionary rate inference in HyPhy with LEISR` by SJ Spielman\* and SLK Pond.
+This repository accompanies the manuscript `Relative evolutionary rate inference in HyPhy with LEISR` by SJ Spielman\* and SLK Pond, currently in press at [PeerJ](https://peerj.com/).

+Please see the "Publication Release" under the releases tab for the version of this repository that accompanies the published manuscript.

 #### Dependencies